joseph-dev/cee/README.md

     {
         "command": "running",
         "params": {
-            "adminticket": 1098912488326
+            "adminTicket": 1098912488326
         }
     }
     ```
    Params description
-   - `adminticket` - the admin ticket, it is part of the response from the server to the request of submitting code
+   - `adminTicket` - the admin ticket, it is part of the response from the server to the request of submitting code
  - RESPONSE
     ```json
     {